TheRadDani/TheRadDani/README.md

 ### Hi there 👋

-My name is **Daniel Ferreto**, I’m a and Electrical Engineer, I have a strong backgroung in Computers Architecture, Embbedded systems, Computer Vision and Deep Learning
+My name is **Daniel Ferreto**, I’m a and an AI Engineer, I have a strong backgroung in Computers Architecture, Embbedded systems, Computer Vision and Deep Learning

 ### Languages spoken:
 - :es: Spanish